Welcome to Rongda Machinery Co., Ltd

 6. Packaging and Storage

-Step-by-Step Process for Making Your Own Wood Pellets
+Step-by-Step Guide to Making Wood Pellets

-Step 1: Prepare Your Raw Materials
+Step 1: Prepare the Raw Materials

-Step 2: Dry the Raw Materials
+Step 2: Dry the Materials

 Step 4: Form Pellets